-Ref Name of Body/ 'Resident' Policy/ Para Representation Response by Responsible Body Amendment to Plan а b С c1 d e f 1 Albury Wick 1 No objection to 25 dwellings at Simon's Cross.
+Ref Name of Body/ 'Resident' Policy Para Representation Response by Qualifying Body Amendment to Plan а b С c1 d е f 1 Albury Wick 1 No objection to 25 dwellings at Simon's Cross.
 Noted None Objection to 85 proposed dwellings at Old School farm, High Street.
 A maximum of 40 dwellings would be more suitable to the plot and have less impact on the village.
 The plot of 4.4 HA is large enough for 85 dwellings within the constraints included in the NP None We would have no objection to building on the Penny Field as an alternative to the above as its size would restrict the number of possible dwellings.
 The Penny field has the potential for use as local green space and this is reflected in Wick 12 None Wick 9 The proposed car parking site does not provide safe highway access onto Mill Lane or to the connection onto Chapel Lane.
 There is now no longer a requirement for a long stay car park.
 See Section 7 of the NP The requirement for a long stay car park has been removed from WICK9.
 It would urbanise the appearance of Mill Lane which is currently a very attractive part of the village 2 Bailey K Wick 1 Additional houses being built should be affordable using schemes such as help to buy to keep families living locally.
-This will keep the community feel to Wickham Market We agree.
-Help to buy is not within scope of NP The Local Plan - Policy SCLP5.10 - covers affordable Housing on Residential Developments and goes some way to meeting this need.
-No change needed to the NP Para 3.2 Additional activities for families needing childcare such as summer and sports days.
+This will keep the community feel to Wickham Market The guidance in the Local Plan (Policy SCLP5.10) covers affordable housing.
+Of these affordable dwellings, 50% should be for affordable rent / social rent, 25% should be for shared ownership and 25% should be for discounted home ownership.
+None Additional activities for families needing childcare such as summer and sports days.
 Noted.
 However, these are activities rather than facilities and not covered in a NP.
 None Para 9.2 Improvements to existing playground at Simons Cross.
 This is very dated.
 Evening facilities to be opened up to teenagers.
 Improvements to existing play and youth facilities is an investment priority in the NP.
 It is also covered in Wick 13 None Para 7.1 Additional transports links to Woodbridge and Ipswich.
 Could community buses run services to train services to train stations.
-The provision of public transport is outside the scope of a NP.
-However, the NP will clarify what the WMPC is doing to work with SCC, local bus companies and ESTA to improve transport services.
-Para 7.9 Pedestrian walkways need to be considered as these are narrow in places.
+Section 7.6 has been updated to clarify what WMPC is doing to help alleviate issues Pedestrian walkways need to be considered as these are narrow in places.
 Pedestrian crossing needs to be added near the square to aid vulnerable users.
 This is included in Wick 10 and Table 3.1 Objectives 7 and 11 and Table 3.2 Objective 12.
 None